Frequently Asked Questions

 • Post injection site care and closure, including continuous monitoring after injection ends, until it is demonstrated that the CO2 stops moving (at least 10 years)

-• Pipeline operators partner with local emergency managers to develop and review emergency response plans, and conduct regular trainings and drills
+• Pipeline operators partner with local emergency managers to develop and review emergency response plans and conduct regular training and drills.

 Source: North Dakota Industrial Commission Understanding CO2 Storage and Pipeline Safety